 In the event that an Augustana athletic training student (ATS) should become ill, sick or injured, and is unable to participate in our required clinical experiences, he/she must perform the following:

 - Provide a signed note from a physician, physician’s assistant, registered nurse, or nurse practitioner stating the illness, injury, or sickness and recommended follow-up care.

 - Make arrangements with their Approved Clinical Instructor to make up the missed clinical experiences to review and practice the clinical skills as defined by the Clinical Education Plan.

-- Athletic Training Students who fail to provide a signed note from one of the above medical personnel or fail to make up the missed clinical experiences will be counseled by the Program Director.
+- Athletic training students who fail to provide a signed note from one of the above medical personnel or fail to make up the missed clinical experiences will be counseled by the Program Director.
 Students who fail to meet the clinical education requirements after being counseled by the Program Director will be placed on probation for one semester.
-Students placed on probation who fails to meet the required clinical education requirements after one semester will be disqualified from the program.
+Students placed on probation who fail to meet the required clinical education requirements after one semester will be disqualified from the program.

 The following health care services are available at Student Health & Counseling office located in the basement of Solberg Hall (southwest door).

 Services include routine outpatient medical care, diagnosis and treatment of illness, immunizations, travel consultation and limited diagnostic testing.
 A registered nurse is available on-campus on weekday mornings when classes are in session.
 Physicians will see students at a local clinic in the afternoons.

 All prospective students are required to submit a health record verifying a recent physical examination, medical history and a record of required immunizations (Tetanus, Hepatitis B).
 Augustana requires all incoming students to show provider documented immunization status for measles-mumps-rubella (MMR) and vaccination for bacterial meningitis.